kantharajucn/CLIP-imagenet-evaluation/README.md

 Inference results will be stored into files `soft_labels.json` and `hard_labels.json` in the current directory.

-## Running training
+## Run model training using CLIP hard and soft labels

-You can train any model from torch model zoo on both `Soft Labels` and `Hard Labels`
+You can train any model from torch model zoo on both `Soft Labels` and `Hard Labels`.
+After the successful training of the model, checkpoints will be stored in `checkpoints` directory.

 To train using soft labels